Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 # Decisions

+1. go / no go - is this worth pursuing?
+1. do we need any approvals or support to proceed?
-go / no go - should we look for solutions?​ who will plan next steps and when​ is there a role for enterprise architects
+3. should we look for solutions?​
+4. who will plan next steps and when​?
+5. is there a role for enterprise architects?

----

-# Architecture Challenge Canvas

-1. problem

-    - Problem statement highlighting the negative impact on the business
-    - Who is impacted negatively by the problem?
-    - Who benefits from the problem?
-    - Why is is important now?
-    - What important things don't we know?
-    - How can enterprise architects help?

----

-# Example

 ---